 - Trailer tow.
 When renters are uncomfortable driving a big truck, or they have a smaller load, they might choose to rent a U-Haul trailer and tow it with their own car.
 However, driving safely with a trailer also requires training and experience because trailers can affect the car’s speed and handling and, in a worst-case scenario, could also jackknife if the driver turns suddenly.

-Who Is Liable in a U-Haul Crash?
+Who Is Liable in a Rental Truck Crash?

-This is where an accident injury claim gets sticky.
+This is where an Indiana accident injury claim gets sticky.
 Most car insurance companies do not cover their policyholders when driving a rented moving truck because the vehicle is over the policy’s weight restrictions.
 The renter is required to purchase liability insurance from the rental company, but this is often a minimal amount.
 If the cause of the crash is found to be a fault with the vehicle, the owner of the vehicle could be held liable, but it will be an uphill battle to get compensation.
 Don’t stress out about who to sue—call an attorney for advice as soon as possible.